astrofrog/fast-histogram/README.md

 The **fast-histogram** mini-package aims to provide simple and fast histogram functions that don't compromise on performance.
-It doesn't do anything complicated - it just implements a simple histogram algorithm in Cython and keeps it simple.
+It doesn't do anything complicated - it just implements a simple histogram algorithm in C and keeps it simple.
 The aim is to have functions that are fast but also robust and reliable.

 To install:

     pip install fast-histogram

+The ``fast_histogram`` module then provides two functions: ``histogram1d`` and ``histogram2d``:

+    from fast_histogram import histogram1d, histogram2d

 Example
 -------